just-the-docs/just-the-docs/docs/ContributorHub/contributor-onboarding.md

 -   Percent (%) of Time: Some contributors have other commitments and so have opted to commit a percentage of 40 hours per week.
 A contributor's compensation, based on the Contributor Compensation Table, is then calculated on a pro rata basis.

-For example, if a contributors commits to working 30 hours per week at a level 4 experience level ($7,000 per month in ETH), her salary for the month is adjusted to 75% of $7,000, which would be $5250 in ETH.
+For example, if a contributors commits to working 30 hours per week at a level 4 experience level ($7,000 per month in ETH), their salary for the month is adjusted to 75% of $7,000, which would be $5250 in ETH.
 The same adjustment is also made to the DXD vesting payment.

 ## TRIAL PERIOD

 ### 2-Week Trial Period

 There is a 2-week trial period at the start of a new contributor's first pay period.
 The first pay period is 2.5 months.
-The point of the 2-week trial period is to confirm that the contributor is “who they say they are,” meaning she is able and willing to complete the required scope of work.
+The point of the 2-week trial period is to confirm that the contributor is “who they say they are,” meaning they are able and willing to complete the required scope of work.
 Think of this as an anti-sybil defense.

 The trial period is paid at a 50% of salary rate.
 This also affects REP distribution, meaning REP will be distributed at a 50% rate for the 2-week trial period.
 To learn more about how to determine your salary rate and REP distribution, see the Contributor Compensation section, below.

 ### During the Trial Period

-The contributor should check-in with her squad and / or onboarding guide every couple of days.
+The contributor should check-in with their squad and / or onboarding guide every couple of days.
 Other DXdao contributors will also give feedback on completed work during this time.

 ### At the End of the Trial Period

-The contributor will meet with her squad guide to discuss her trial period review.
+The contributor will meet with their squad guide to discuss their trial period review.
 This is an opportunity to determine progress and appropriate work fit.
-If the contributor is able to complete her described scope of work, perfect.
+If the contributor is able to complete their described scope of work, perfect.
 Keep doing what you’re doing.
 We welcome your further contributions to DXdao.

-However, if the contributor is not able to complete her described scope of work, the contributor will be compensated for the work she has completed in good faith during the 2-week trial period.
-The community will notify the contributor that she is no longer a contributor at DXdao and will not be compensated for future work.
+However, if the contributor is not able to complete their described scope of work, the contributor will be compensated for the work they have completed in good faith during the 2-week trial period.
+The community will notify the contributor that they are no longer a contributor at DXdao and will not be compensated for future work.

 Work completed in good faith is determined by the squad leader, all relevant contributors that have personal knowledge of what the contributor did or did not complete, and any other relevant community members that have personal knowledge of the work completed by the contributor during the trial period.